Platform: DOS, Amiga, Atari ST

 Using their new SCI engine, the graphics have been vamped up considerably.
 The parser has also been upgraded as well, able to understand some complex sentences.
 Unfortunately, the sound effects and music are mostly unimaginative and flat.

 What really makes or breaks this game for most people are the puzzles.
 While most are creative, this game probably holds the record for most ways to put yourself in an unwinnable state and not know it.
-The main difference between this and most games is that here they are all intentional.
-There are at least four different points in the game where Larry dies, only then realizing that he forgot an important item near the beginning of the game!
+What sets this apart from most games that do this is that most of the time it’s hilarious.
+There are at least four different points in the game where Larry dies, only then realizing that he forgot an important item near the beginning of the game.
 In fact, I think I encountered every single one the first time I played.
 The game is already quite long as is, and the playing time was quadrupled for me due to these gaffes.
 I’d like to think I was able to forgive these torture puzzles as they are humorous, but more likely the reason is I played the game when I was ten and had no other games to boot up.
 I had an e-mail exchange once with the game’s creator, Al Lowe, and asked him about the design.
 He pretty much admitted designing a game in this manner is unforgivable and was glad I liked it anyway.

 If you can put up with the puzzles, you should have a good time.
 The humor is ubiquitous and quite refined.
 Along with the gags are more subtle jokes, pleasing fans of both with some laugh-out-loud moments.
 And the end game is a satisfying conclusion to a satisfying adventure.

 Contemporary Rating: Medium.
 The parser is actually pretty good, and the jokes hold up well.